uo-lca/CalRecycleLCA/Database/README.md

 The console app is named LcaDataLoader.exe and has the following arguments:
   * -r The full data root path Default: C:\\CalRecycleLCA-DATA_ROOT
   * -s ILCD archive source name
   * -d Delete database and recreate.
+  * -c Load CSV files

 The console app creates a log file in the current directory.
 Logging can be configured by editing app.Config.
 (See log4net documentation for instructions).